How to Keep Caring Without Breaking

 Our most recent patient was a new admission with a traumatic brain injury.
 At the start of our shift he had a grim neuro prognosis and was hemodynamically unstable.
 His condition deteriorated throughout the day and he was eventually diagnosed as brain-dead.
 His family chose to donate his organs.

 Taking care of an organ donor is difficult.
 Brain-dead patients are inherently unstable, yet certain parameters must be maintained to ensure adequate organ perfusion.
 It’s tedious and meticulous.
-It also requires a shift of perspective—ironically, even though the patient is legally […]
+It also requires a shift of perspective—ironically, even though the patient is legally dead, […]

 Go to Top